Glossary of Residence Life

 Don Dollars is money deposited in your One Card account.
 Don Dollars can be used at various campus locations by swiping/presenting your One Card.
 Some popular campus locations that accept Don Dollars are: The Market Cafe, USF Bookstore, vending machines, copiers and printers, laundry rooms, and more.
 Refer to the One Card website for more information regarding Dons Dollars.

-Flexi is a student's meal plan, which is required of all students who live on campus (Please note that the only exception is that the Flexi meal plan is optional for Loyola Village and Pedro Arrupe).
+Flexi is a student's meal plan, which is required of all students who live on campus (Please note that the only exception is that the Flexi meal plan is optional for Fulton House, Fulton Flats, St. Anne’s, and Pedro Arrupe).
 Students use the meal plan each semester for purchasing food and other goods from dining locations on campus.
 Flexi funds left on a student's One Card account at the end of the Fall semester will roll over into Spring.
 However, any Flexi funds left on a student's account at the end of the Spring semester will be forfeited.
 To avoid losing Flexi funds, many students choose to purchase bulk quantities of food items at the end of the Spring semester.

 USF offers gender-inclusive housing.
 Continuing students and first year students may apply within the housing application and be entered into a lottery for a room in the gender inclusive community.